 Statistics Definitions > Collinear Definition

-Check out our YouTube channel for hundreds of videos on elementary probability and statistics, from basic stats to advanced techniques using Excel, SPPS and Minitab.------------------------------------------------------------------------------
+Check out our YouTube channel for hundreds of videos on elementary probability and statistics, from basic stats to advanced techniques using Excel, SPPS and Minitab.

 Need help with a homework or test question?
 With Chegg Study, you can get step-by-step solutions to your questions from an expert in the field.
-If you rather get 1:1 study help, Chegg Tutors offers 30 minutes of free tutoring to new users, so you can try them out before committing to a subscription.
+Your first 30 minutes with a Chegg tutor is free!